 Fee income is recognised to reflect the transfer of services to customers at an amount that reflects the consideration that is expected to be received in exchange for such services.
-The Company identifies the performance obligation agreed with the customer and the consideration, and recognises income in line with the transfer of services, the performance obligation, agreed with the customer.
+The Company identifies the performance obligation agreed with the customer, and recognises consideration and income in line with the transfer of services.